bonfire-networks/bonfire_data_access_control/README.md

 "delete" that represent actions a user might wish to perform.
 They are a basic part of the bonfire vocabulary within the codebase.

-A `Permission` is a decision about whether the action may be performed it not.
+A permission is a decision about whether the action may be performed it not.
 There are 3 decisions we support:

 * `true` (permitted)